10 Foods High in Magnesium

 If you notice signs of a magnesium deficiency, talk to your doctor.
 They can order a blood test and determine possible causes and solutions.
-Risk factors for a magnesium deficiency include type 2 diabetes or gastrointestinal issues such as Crohn’s disease and celiac disease.
+Risk factors for a magnesium deficiency include type 2 diabetes, cardiovascular disease, or gastrointestinal issues such as Crohn’s disease and celiac disease.

 It’s also possible to have too much magnesium in your body, but this is a rarer condition.
 Too much magnesium can cause abdominal cramping, nausea, and diarrhea.
 In a few cases of extremely high magnesium intake, symptoms include irregular heart rhythms and cardiac arrest.